mbukowicz/mbukowicz.github.io/_posts/2020-07-26-replication-in-kafka.md

 <img src="/images/replication-in-kafka/broker3-out-of-sync.png"
 title="Broker 3 drops out of in-sync replicas set" style="clear: both;" />

-And this means it is not eligible to become a leader until it caughts up.
+And this means it is not eligible to become a leader until it catches up.

 It also means that if ```min.insync.replicas``` was set to a value higher than ```2``` then all consecutive writes are going to fail with